Staff Bios

 • Kathy Stenger

-Middle School Humanities and Language Teacher
+Middle School Lead Teacher

 In 2011 Kathy was thrilled to discover Village Gate for her three children, Jake, Emma, and Genevieve.
 They thrived in their first year and the whole family became active members of the community.
 In 2012 Kathy joined the staff of Village Gate to participate in the exciting endeavor of creating a new middle school with three intrepid seventh grade students.